How to Wear A Kashmiri Shawl for Every Occasion

 sherwani-dupatta-a-way-to-wear-a-shawl

-Successful styling of a Kashmiri shawl comes down to how to wear a Kashmiri shawl in a way that matches the setting and formality of the occasion.
-Each environment calls for different considerations, from professional appropriateness to cultural sensitivity.
+Successful styling of a Kashmiri shawl comes down to matching the way you wear a shawl to the setting and formality of the occasion.
+Each environment calls for different considerations, from professional polish to cultural sensitivity.

 Office Polish